 Most tea aficionados know that all tea comes from the same source: the Camilla Sinensis tea bush.
 Whether a tea leaf winds up in a cup of green, black, or oolong tea depends entirely on what happened after it has been plucked from the plant.
 This means the various kinds of tea available really depend on the methods of the tea-making process.

 Black tea, for example, gets its dark color and full flavor from a complex fermentation process that includes exposing crushed tea leaves to air for a strictly defined amount of time.
-Green tea, on the other hand, isn't fermented at all, but merely withered in hot air and quickly steamed or pan-fried; a gentle rolling and a final heating stabilize the tea’s natural flavors.
+Green tea, on the other hand, isn't fermented at all, but merely withered in hot air and quickly steamed or pan-fried; a gentle rolling and final heating stabilize the tea’s natural flavors.
 Oolong tea falls somewhere in the middle—it’s partly fermented which gives it a reddish color and a “flowery” flavor.

 How White Tea is Made